RebelCodeBase/testaid/README.rst

 including jinja2_ code and invoking lookup_ plugins.

-As resolving the templates is very slow the fixture will cache the results using the pytest cache_ plugin.
+As resolving the templates is very slow the fixture will cache the results using the pytest cache_ plugin if it is enabled.
 The plugin is disabled by testinfra by default and must be explicitly enabled through the ``p: cacheprovider`` option in *molecule.yml*, see above.
 The caching mechanism allows fast test-driven development